The bench press is probably the most overused exercise by people struggling with pectus excavatum.

 Even though this is a fantastic exercise for improving your upper body appearance, focusing too much on your bench press can worsen your appearance by causing muscular imbalances, further worsening your pectus posture.

-Always make sure to work the back muscles equally as your chest muscles.
+Always make sure to work the back muscles equally with your chest muscles.

 What If Your Chest Cant Grow